 Problem: Loom bracelet bands lurk around every corner

 Solution: Once your crafter has opened that baggie of loom bands, it’s like they multiply right before your eyes.
 And keeping track of them once they’re out of the bag?
 Forget about it!
 Use a craft organizer to keep them at bay.
 Bonus points if it has movable dividers so you can fit the loom and tools in there too!

 Problem: Too many LEGO, not enough time to sort them all.

 Solution: If we're being honest, we know that even the best laid out LEGO organization system is no match for a kid in a rush to clean up.
 It's rare to find the mini blocks color-coded or grouped by type.
 Everything—eventually—winds up mixed all together.
-Lay-n-Go acts as activity mat, cleanup, storage and carryall solution in one, and comes in three sizes—a lite 18-inch, a larger 44-inch and a large 5-foot size.
+Lay-n-Go acts as activity mat, cleanup, storage and carryall solution in one, and comes in three sizes—a light 18-inch, a larger 44-inch and large five-foot size.

 Bonus: You can wash it, and it comes with a shoulder strap for easy transport.

 Solution: Whether your crew loves magnetic dress-up dolls, has loose tangram pieces, or can’t quite find the right place to keep their felt board figures, zippable pouches should do the trick.
 Buy a bunch, label them clearly, then hand them out at clean up time.
 Once they’re full, tuck them away in a storage box, cupboard or bin.
 It’s the easiest way to keep those loose pieces of your kid’s favorites together!

 Problem: The bath toys rival bubbles for space in your tub.